-It seems that everyone is running some type of online campaign nowadays.
+It seems like everyone is running some type of online sweepstakes campaign nowadays.
 Some of them good, some not so much.
-Here is our guide to running an effective and legal sweepstakes campaign online.
+Here is our guide to running an effective (and legal) sweepstakes campaign online.

-First off, let’s define what a sweepstakes campaign is.
-Sweepstakes are prize giveaways where the winners are chosen by luck.
+Sweepstakes are prize giveaways in which the winners are chosen by luck.
 Prizes can range from stickers and t-shirts to houses, cars, and enormous cash wins.

-Many people use terms “contests” and “sweepstakes” interchangeably.
-Technically, however, contests are giveaways that have some element of skill to them.
+Many people use the terms “contests” and “sweepstakes” interchangeably.
+Technically, however, contests are giveaways that have some element of skill.
 For example, entrants need to answer a trivia question, write an essay, or create a recipe to participate.

-Prizes and luck are central to sweepstakes where the winners are drawn at random.
-Legitimate promotions can never have consideration.
-That means you will never have to pay to enter legitimate sweepstakes and purchasing a product will not improve your odds.
+Prizes and luck are central to sweepstakes; winners are drawn at random.
+In legitimate promotions, you never have to pay to enter a sweepstakes, and purchasing a product won’t improve your odds.

 Take into account that some states have their own sweepstakes rules.
-For example: in New York one must bond prizes valued above $5000.
+For example, New York requires you to bond prizes valued above $5,000.

 No licensee shall, directly or indirectly, give any premium, gift, or free goods in connection with the sale or distribution of any alcoholic beverage…

-A 1999 court decision upheld that Section 25600 does apply to sweepstakes prizes meaning that alcohol as a prize is a definite no-no in California.
+A 1999 court decision upheld that Section 25600 applies to sweepstakes prizes—alcohol as a prize is a definite no-no in California.

 We are an distribution channel for companies that help entrepreneurs start, grow, optimize, and scale their businesses.
 We connect them to hundreds of thousands of potential new customers using email marketing, social networks, and display ad campaigns.